-It should be noted that items b, c, and d in the table above and the economic cost cap fund contribution rate to the right have been estimated and are shown for illustrative purposes only, in accordance with Directions requirements.
+It should be noted that items b, c, and d in the table above, and the economic cost cap fund contribution rate, have been estimated and are shown for illustrative purposes only, in accordance with Directions requirements.
 They do not have any impact on the outcome of the cost control mechanism.